Why an English summary

 This book takes the reader on a journey through the Bible.
-It discusses and clarifies every passage related to food in a chronological order and relates it to our modern day society.
-Because of the practical applications of the Torah today, the writer devotes a whole chapter to the applicability of the Torah within the new covenant.
-This especially is a sensitive topic among Christians because it is in conflict with the dogma that ‘we are no longer bound by the Law’.
-The author needs 192 pages to show the reader that by abolishing the Torah, the church has lost many of Gods wise and righteous principles.
-This has had its consequences: Our society suffers from nutritional diseases and there are many social wrongs in our system of food production and trade.
+Every passage related to food is addressed in chronological order, and clarified as to its relationship to modern day society.
+Based on concern as to the practical applications of the Torah today, the writer devotes one chapter to the applicability of the Torah within the new covenant.
+This is an especially sensitive topic among Christians because it is in conflict with the dogma that ‘we are no longer bound by the Law’.
+The author devotes 192 pages to consider how by abolishing the Torah, the church has turned aside from many of God’s wise and righteous principles.
+This has had its consequences: Our society suffers from diseases that relate to the food we consume, and many social wrongs prevail in our system of food production and trade.
 The book relates these problems to the Bible and specifically the Torah.
-Many Christians will see this book as an eye opener: The books challenges the reader to think about world problems from a biblical perspective.
+Many Christians will see this book as an eye opener challenging the reader to consider world problems from a biblical perspective.

-Chapter 1 opens with the diets of man and of animals.
-Man eat seeds and fruits, animals eat green herbs.
-The diet of man is completely vegan and does not have any overlap with the diet of animals.
-After the fall green herbs and animal products are added to the diet of man.
-Seeds and fruits however stay exclusively available to man.
-Nowadays, we process highly nutritious seeds and pulses into animal feedstuffs.
-This strongly conflicts with the distribution of food of the Torah.
+Chapter 1 opens with consideration of what the Bible said first about what is eaten by man and animals.
+Man eats seeds and fruits, animals eat green plants.
+The diet of man is completely vegan and does not overlap with the diet of animals.
+After the fall, green herbs and animal products are added to the diet of man.
+Seeds and fruits however remain exclusively intended for the diet of man.
+Nowadays, we process highly nutritious seeds and pulses into animal food.
+This strongly conflicts with the distribution of food in the Torah.
 Food that was meant for human consumption being fed to animals is a precarious topic that explains certain injustices on earth.
-After the fall man no longer had access to the tree of life and thus became mortal.
-With the introduction of green herbs into the human diet, God gives man access to His pharmacy.
+After the fall, man no longer had access to the tree of life and thus became mortal.
+With the introduction of green plants into the human diet, God gives man access to His pharmacy.
 This way God helps man deal with the consequences of the fall.
 Man uses food to manipulate, as the story of Jacob shows.
-Again the writer connects this story to the present: Today the consumer is being manipulated with deceptive labels on packaging.
+Again the writer connects this story to the present: Today the consumer is manipulated with deceptive labels on packaging.

-The manna in the dessert shows Gods involvement in our primary needs where the event of the quails sketches Gods attitude towards gluttony and insatiability.
+Provision of manna in the desert shows God’s involvement in our primary needs, and the event involving the quails sketches God’s attitude toward gluttony and insatiability.
 The theme of abundance and its consequences is strongly present in the book.
-In the Old Testament God warns His people that the abundance of the promised land will spiritually deceive them (Deut.
+In the Old Testament God warns His people that the abundance of the promised land will lead to spiritual deception (Deut.
 32:15).
-In the New Testament James explains that the prosperity of the rich is based on the exploitation of the laborers on the field (Jam.
-5:4-6).
-This is one of the greater iniquities on earth.
-This unrightfully obtained abundance will physically and spiritually turn against the rich (Jam.
-5:1-4).
+In the New Testament James explains that the prosperity of the rich is based on exploitation of the laborers of the field (James 5:4-6) which constitutes a major iniquity here on earth.
+Such abundance obtained by unrighteousness will have negative consequences for the rich, physically and spiritually (James 5:1-4).

-God confirms His Laws with regard to meats in the revelations on mount Sinai.
-When the topics of slaughter and offering come by, the writer relates Gods principles to modern day slaughterhouse waste and preparation of meat.
-Modern topics such as game (usually strangled), modern slaughter, kosher and halal slaughter, the bio-industry and castration are discussed.
-The story of Daniel shows to what extent loyalty to the Laws concerning food can affect both body and soul.
+God confirms His Laws with regard to meat in the revelations on mount Sinai.
+When the topics of slaughter and sacrifices come up, God’s principles are examined in the light of modern slaughterhouse waste and how meat is currently processed.
+Modern topics such as game (usually strangled), modern slaughter practices, kosher and halal slaughter, the bio-industry and castration are discussed.
+The story of Daniel shows to what extent loyalty to the Laws concerning food can affect body, soul and spirit.

-In chapter 5 the writer calls the reader to humble themselves and change their lifestyles.
+In chapter 5 readers are invited to humble themselves and change their lifestyles.

-The book has a clear structure and has 64 short quotes that summarize the paragraphs.
-There are six frames containing extra information and five hand drawn cartoons illustrate the text.
+The clear structure of this book includes 64 brief quotations to summarize major paragraphs.
+There are text inserts containing extra information and five hand-drawn cartoons to illustrate the text.

 2.3 Peter’s vision

-Many Christian consider Peter’s vision to be the moment where God declares all meats clean.
-That’s strange because Peter himself explains the meaning of the vision so why would we explain it differently?
+Many Christians consider Peter’s vision to be the moment when God declares all meat to be clean.
+That’s strange because Peter himself states the meaning of the vision - so why would we explain it differently?
 The history of Acts 10 takes place ten years after Christ’s ascension.
-For three times God shows Peter a sheet with a mix of clean and unclean animals.
-Then He is ordered to slaughter and to eat.
+Three times God shows Peter a sheet depicting a mix of clean and unclean animals.
+Then He is ordered to kill and to eat.
 Peter replies as follows:

 “Not so, Lord, for I have never eaten anything that is common or unclean." (vs. 14)

-This answer proves that Peter never changed his diet after Christ’s ascension.
+His reply indicates that Peter never changed his diet after Christ’s ascension.
 That’s why the vision confuses him.
-He cannot imagine that God orders him to eat unclean meats.
-Still wondering the meaning of the vision (vs.17), Peter has visitors.
-They ask him to come to Caesarea to explain the teachings of Jesus to a certain Cornelius.
+He cannot imagine that God would order him to eat unclean meats.
+Still pondering the meaning of the vision (vs.17), Peter receives visitors.
+They ask him to go to Caesarea to explain the teachings of Jesus to a certain Cornelius.
 Behold, Cornelius, the last person to whom Peter wants to preach!
 First of all, Cornelius was a heathen.
-Second of all, he was not just aheathen, he was a Roman heathen.
-And lastly, he was not just a Roman, he was centurion, a military leader of the enemy.
+But not only that, he was a Roman heathen.
+And lastly, he was Roman centurion, a military leader of the enemy.
 Cornelius represents the oppressor.
-And precisely, he is hungry for the gospel.
-Peter had to overcome many negative feelings in order to go.
-But there was a bigger problem in Peter’s conviction.
-The apostles after him had to deal with this as well.
-The Jewish tradition forbade to visit and to eat with the gentiles, as they were unclean.
-The Torah indeed mentions the gentiles to be unclean.
-It does however not condemn social interaction with them.
+And exactly this man is hungry to hear the Gospel.
+To go to Cornelius, Peter had to overcome many negative feelings.
+But there was a bigger problem with Peter’s conviction, a problem faced by subsequent apostles as well: in Jewish tradition to visit and to eat with Gentiles was not condoned; they were unclean.
+The Torah indeed mentions that the Gentiles were unclean.
+Yet it does not condemn social interaction with them.
 On the contrary!
-The Torah calls to treat strangers respectfully (Lev.19:33-34).
-This concerning the strangers ‘who lived in their midst’.
-Together with the widows and the orphans they were a special social group to look after (Deutr.24:17).
+The Torah dictates that strangers be treated respectfully (Lev.19:33-34) as those “who lived in their midst’.
+Together with the widows and the orphans they were a special social group that was to be looked after properly (Deut.
+24:17).
 Strangers were even allowed to make offerings to God (Lev.17:9).
-The Jews were allowed to visit and eat with them (Deutr.12:15) and under certain circumstances even marriage was possible (Deutr.21:10-13).
-However, one thing was strictly prohibited: The Jew should under no circumstances copy their pagan religion.
+The Jews were allowed to visit and eat with them (Deut.12:15) and under certain circumstances it was even acceptable to marry them (Deut.
+21:10-13).
+However, one thing was strictly prohibited: The Jew must under no circumstances imitate their pagan religious practices.
 The Torah is very clear about this!

-The status of being unclean was not limited to the gentiles only, from time to time every Jew had to deal with it.
-For example, every man was temporarily unclean after every ejaculation (Lev.15:16) and every woman during her menstrual period (Lev.15:19).
-These people were not cast out but they had to take some precautions regarding to clothes, furniture and other people.
+The status of being unclean was not limited to the Gentiles, for after all, from time to time every Jew had to deal with it.
+For example, every man was temporarily unclean after having ejaculated (Lev.15:16) and every woman was unclean during her menstrual period (Lev.15:19).
+These people were not cast out.
+But they had to take some precautions regarding clothes, furniture and other people.

 And the voice spoke unto him again the second time, "What God hath cleansed, that call not thou common."
 (Acts 10:15)

-Then suddenly the penny dropped and Peter understood that God did not speak of food but of the gentiles!
+Then suddenly Peter understood that God was not speaking of food - but of the Gentiles!
 At Cornelius’ house Peter explained the rules of the Jewish tradition first (bold text) and then the meaning of his vision.